szabgab/slides/github-pages/github-pages.md

 ## Customized 404 Page not found
 {id: page-not-found}

+* Visit a page that does not exist.
-Create the `404.md` file to provide custom error message.
+* Create the `404.md` file to provide custom error message.

 ## Jekyll themes